kciter/eos-project-vue-boilerplate-simple/README.md

 ./first_time_setup.sh
 ```

 Executing the above shell script verifies that docker and node.js are installed.
-It then downloads the `eosio/eos-dev` docker image (which contains a full version of the eosio blockchain), removes any previous instances of this docker container and installs node packages for the frontend react app.
+It then downloads the `eosio/eos-dev` docker image (which contains a full version of the eosio blockchain), removes any previous instances of this docker container and installs node packages for the frontend vue app.

 ## Initialise and start blockchain and DApp

 After the initialisation, two terminal windows are required, both opened in the repository directory

 - The **first terminal window** is for **blockchain** process.
-- The **second terminal window** is for **frontend** react app.
+- The **second terminal window** is for **frontend** vue app.

 **running the blockchain**